Family Dentistry Vienna, VA

 • Fluoride treatment

-Dr. Gerald advises bringing your child in for their first dental visit as soon as their teeth start growing.
-Regular pediatric visits allow our team to screen for any new oral health changes.
+Dr. Gerald advises bringing your child in for their first dental visit as soon as their teeth grow.
+Regular pediatric visits allow our team to screen for new oral health changes.
 We can also help parents learn how to reinforce good dental habits in their children.
 Our friendly dental team wants younger patients to be familiar with visiting the dentist so they can easily maintain their mouth.

 Preventing Childhood Tooth Decay